GregzillaGames/purelog/_pages/about.md

 permalink: /about/
 ---

-**Purelog** is a responsive, sidebar theme for the popular JAMstack generator Jekyll that only uses the minimal [**Pure.css** framework](https://github.com/pure-css/pure) (hence the name!), while still following the best practices possible for accessibility and search-engine optimization.
+**PurelogÃO DO BÃO** is a responsive, sidebar theme for the popular JAMstack generator Jekyll that only uses the minimal [**Pure.css** framework](https://github.com/pure-css/pure) (hence the name!), while still following the best practices possible for accessibility and search-engine optimization.

 I created this after finishing [Watery](https://github.com/brennanbrown/watery) (which this theme is built off of), as a way to add more functionality and design while still remaining as lightweight as possible.